by Diana Price updated 5/2021

 “Because these antibodies are derived from a cancer cell, they don’t protect you from infection,” says Dr. Bensinger.
 Also, as cancer cells fill up bone marrow, there is less space to grow normal cells, especially red blood cells.
 This leads to the symptoms of fatigue and sometimes severe anemia, leaving patients more prone to infection.

-In 2016 the American Cancer Society estimated that there would be 30,330 new cases of MM and 12,430 deaths.
+In 2020 the American Cancer Society estimated that there would be over 32,000 new cases of MM and over 13,000 deaths.
 Multiple myeloma is the third most common blood cancer in the United States, after lymphoma and leukemia.1

 There is currently no cure for MM.
 Instead the goal of treatment is remission, which means that basic analysis cannot detect abnormal cells remaining in the bone marrow, and protein, or antibody, levels in the blood have reverted to zero.
 Remission, however, is not a cure, as small numbers of abnormal cells remain in the blood (more-sensitive methods can detected these).
 “Eventually,” Dr. Bensinger says, “these cells will cause a recurrence of the disease.”